alexbrandsen/dutch-archaeo-NER-dataset/README.md

 The [BIO-general-IAA](BIO-general-IAA) folder contains BIO files containing the same ~100 sentences annotated by each of the annotators, and can be used to calcuate the Inter Annotator Agreement.

+The annotation guidelines are also added (in Dutch).